cspace-deployment/cspace_django_project/README.md

 # now do the initial Django magic to initialize the project (configure options are: prod, dev, pycharm)
 ```

-**NB: `setup.sh` expects this repo, with this exact name, to be in your home directory!**
+*NB: `setup.sh` expects this repo (`django_example_config`), with this exact name, to be in your home directory!*

-If your configuration directory is somewhere else or has a different name, edit the `CONFIGDIR` variable in `setup.sh` to point to yours.
+*If your configuration directory is somewhere else or has a different name, edit the `CONFIGDIR` variable in `setup.sh` to point to yours.*

-**NB: While most of the parameters for tenants are set up for Production, not all are.
-At any rate, you will need to make sure that the configuration files in `config` are indeed correct.**
+*NB: While most of the parameters for tenants are set up for Production, not all are.
+At any rate, you will need to make sure that the configuration files in `config` are indeed correct.*

 As noted above you can disable any apps that you are not interested in.
 For example, if your collection does not have images
 you will not be interested in any of the webapps named image\*.
 It is a simple matter to disable these, and you can